 It has been mentioned in many posts here and elsewhere: to be successful in trading, you need a completely different mindset than the average person.

 Now imagine a very simple game with a dice.
 You and an opponent one after another try to throw the highest number with one dice.
 Yes, this indeed is a simple (and boring) game.
-How would you feel if you lose or win such a game?
+How would you feel if you lost or won such a game?
 I would expect completely neutral either way.
 Why is that?

 It's probably because we accept how a dice may randomly role, and accept that we don't have any influence on what comes out on top.
 We also have not put any personal prestige into the process of rolling the dice, so it doesn't touch on our ego when a low number comes up and we lose.
 Also, we know there is a 1 in 6 chance of hitting a particular number on the dice, so our expectation is easily set into losing several games even before we get started.

-This is how a trader should view his trading activities, so by applying probability thinking instead of certainty thinking.
+This is how a trader should view his trading activities by applying probability thinking instead of certainty thinking.